SunTT-DOC/PremPS/Datasets/S2648/README.md

 <font size=4>

-**S2648.txt** is forward mutations in S5296, and it includes 2,648 non-redundant unique single-point mutations from 131 globular proteins.
+**S2648.txt**: forward mutations in S5296, and it includes 2,648 non-redundant unique single-point mutations from 131 globular proteins using selected single one experimental structure for a protein.

-**RS2297.txt** is the redundant dataset of S2297.
-S2297 is the subset of S5296 that can be mapped to multiple protein structures.
+**RS2297.txt**: the subset of S2648 using all the other mapped redundant experimental structures.

-**MS2297.txt** is the 3D modelling dataset of S2297.
+**MS2297.txt**: the subset of S2648 using modeled structures built by Modeller software.

-**Selected Structures.rar** is the crystal structures in S2648.
+**Selected Structures.rar** contains the experimental structures used in S2648.

-**Redundant Structures.rar** is the crystal structures in RS2297.
+**Redundant Structures.rar** contains the experimental structures used in RS2297.

-**Modeled Structures.rar** is the modeled structures in MS2297.
+**Modeled Structures.rar** contains the modeled structures used in MS2297.

 </font>